-Lauren Bernadett is a natural resources lawyer who has counseled private and public clients through administrative processes and litigation in state and federal courts.
-Lauren advises clients on compliance with various laws, and values clear communication and problem solving during litigation and in efforts to avoid litigation.
-Lauren’s substantive experience is diverse, covering many aspects of water law, environmental law, public law, administrative law, and contract law.
+Lauren Bernadett is a natural resources lawyer who counsels private and public clients through regulatory compliance, legislative development and analysis, administrative processes, and litigation in state and federal courts.
+Lauren works on a wide range of issues, focusing primarily on water law, environmental law, public revenue (taxes and fees), and public agency law.

 Lauren’s practice is grounded in advising clients on regulatory compliance and general counsel matters.
 As a close corollary to her regulatory practice, Lauren develops and helps clients pursue legislative solutions related to water, the environment, and government affairs, and she is responsible for drafting bills and amendments that are now California law.
 Lauren is also a key advisor on litigation challenging the state’s water rights fee allocations and drought curtailments imposed on northern California watersheds.
 By drawing on her expertise in legislative affairs, litigation, and general counsel advisory work, Lauren delivers uniquely tailored, thoughtful, and clear solutions to complex and entrenched problems.